Tracardi/tracardi-twitter-bot/README.md

-# Twitter Connector
+# Twitter Bot

-The purpose of this plugin is to send tweets via twitter app to Twitter wall.
+This plugin is performs auto likes of mentions or auto following followers.

 # Configuration